Fuzzball Documentation

 Printer details

-You can choose to either open the template in the Workflow Editor, or simply Run the Application using the respective buttons at bottom of the page.
-For the purposes of this tutorial, select “Run Application”.
-Either way, a dialog box like the following will open allowing you to edit the inputs before creating the final Fuzzfile.
+You can choose to render the workflow template with the parameters you select and open the resulting Fuzzfile in the Workflow Editor (“Render Fuzzfile and Edit”), or directly run it (“Render Fuzzfile and Run”).
+For the purposes of this tutorial, select “Render Fuzzfile and Run”.
+Either way, a dialog box like the following will open allowing you to edit the input parameters before creating the final Fuzzfile.

 Printer template dialog box to edit inputs

-The printer template allows you to change the container that is used to run the printer job, or edit the number of seconds that the job runs.
+The printer template allows you to change the container that is used to run the printer job, and the number of seconds that the job runs.
 Other templates may allow you to change the commands that are run, the resources that are used, etc.

-For now, just select Validate without changing any defaults.
-The message at the bottom indicates that the Fuzzfile has been automatically rendered (behind the scenes) and checked for valid syntax.
+For now, just select “Run” without changing any defaults.
+The message at the bottom indicates that the Fuzzfile has been automatically rendered (behind the scenes) and checked for valid syntax and you are presented with a dialog showing a summary of the rendered workflow and allowing you to name your workflow execution.

 That’s it!
-At this point a valid Fuzzfile for the printer workflow has been saved behind the scenes and is ready to be submitted by clicking the “Continue” button.
+At this point a valid Fuzzfile for the printer workflow has been saved behind the scenes and is ready to be submitted by clicking the “Start Workflow” button.
 We’ll look at submitting the workflow in the next section on Starting and Stopping Your New Workflow.

 Building your Fuzzfile outside of the GUI is simply a matter of using a text editor.
 First, let’s create a new directory to experiment in: